 It’s important that you find out about and get all the help you are entitled to.
 It can really help and improve your caring situation.
 It is estimated that millions of carers’ benefits aren’t claimed each year.
 Don’t let that be you.
 Let us help you find the support you need.

 The main benefit for carers is Carer’s Allowance.
 Read more here.

 If you’re responsible for someone else’s money, or think you might have to be in the future, find out more about the legal aspects here.

 Are you aged 18-24?

 Our specialist Young Adult Carer Support team can help you.
-They know all about housing, finance, benefits, work and looking at costs for everyday living, college or university.
+They know all about housing, finance, work and looking at costs for everyday living, college or university.
 Plus you get to meet other young people who understand your situation.